2022 Italian F4 Championship

 The 2022 Italian F4 Championship Powered by Abarth was the ninth season of the Italian F4 Championship.
 The series moved onto new generation of the Formula 4 cars, continuing its collaboration with Tatuus and Abarth.

 Teams and drivers

 Race calendar and results

 The calendar was revealed on 8 October 2021.
+The four race format was used when the number of the entrants exceeded the circuit's capacity.

 Championship standings

 Points were awarded to the top 10 classified finishers in each race.
 No points were awarded for pole position or fastest lap.
 The final classifications for the individual standings were obtained by summing up the scores on the 16 best results obtained during the races held.